-In an ABC, an assignor (i.e. Pebble) transfers legal ownership of all of its assets to an assignee.
-The assignee is then charged with liquidating the assets, winding down the assignor’s business, and distributing the net liquidation proceeds to creditors of the assignor who timely submit claims as instructed below.
+In an ABC, an assignor (i.e., Pebble) transfers legal ownership of all of its assets to an assignee.
+The assignee is then charged with liquidating the assets, winding down the assignor’s business, and distributing the net liquidation proceeds to creditors of the assignor who timely submit claims.

 Pebble’s story underscores the risk that early innovators face.